 50 Twitter Tips And Tricks You’ve Probably Never Heard Of

 1. Keyboard Shortcuts

 With many of us spending large amounts of time on Twitter every day, there has to be a quicker way to use the desktop interface and that comes in the form of keyboard shortcuts.
-As you can see from the list below, there is a shortcut for pretty much every one of the actions you carry out on a daily basis.

 2. App Security